 A step-by-step guide to setting up SPF, DKIM, and DMARC for organisations using Google Workspace (formerly G Suite).
-Google Workspace handles email sending, but you need to configure the DNS records that authenticate it.
+Google Workspace handles the email sending, but you need to add the settings to your domain’s public directory (DNS) that verify it.

-Since February 2024, Google requires all bulk senders (5,000+ messages/day to Gmail) to have SPF, DKIM, and DMARC properly configured.
-Even if you’re not a bulk sender, these are strongly recommended for deliverability.
+Since February 2024, Google requires all bulk senders (5,000+ messages/day to Gmail) to have SPF, DKIM, and DMARC properly set up.
+Even if you’re not a bulk sender, these are strongly recommended for making sure your emails get delivered.

 Step 1: Configure SPF